micros-g1/Utiles/FreeRTOS/masteringfreertos-highlights.md

 - Blocked state
 	- waiting for an event
 	- a task can be waiting for a time-related (such as a timer expiring) or a syncronization event (such as data arriving on a queue)
-	- It is possible for a task to block on a synchronization event with a timeout, effectively blocking on both types of event simultaneously.
+	- It is possible for a task to wait on a synchronization event with a timeout, effectively blocking on both types of event simultaneously.
 For example, a task may choose to wait for a maximum of 10 milliseconds for data to arrive on a queue.
 The task will leave the Blocked state if either data arrives within 10 milliseconds, or 10 milliseconds pass with no data arriving.
 	- example timer:
 		- `void vTaskDelay(TickType_t xTicksToDelay)`
 		- `void vTaskDelayUntil(TickType_t * pxPreviousWakeTime, TickType_t xTimeIncrement)`